Ultimate guide to cleaning and preventing corrosion in car batteries

 Moisture in the air can promote chemical reactions and contribute to the formation of corrosion.

-Dirt, dust and other particles in the air can mix with moisture and sulfuric acid, creating a corrosive environment.
+Dirt, dust and other particles in the air can mix with moisture and sulfuric acid to create a corrosive environment.

 High temperatures

-If the battery is overcharged, it may produce more hydrogen gas, increasing the likelihood of corrosion.
+If the battery is overcharged, it can produce more hydrogen gas, which increases the likelihood of corrosion.
 Corrosion on the negative terminal of the battery is often a sign of undercharging.
-This can occur if you frequently take short trips and your vehicle's electronic system uses a lot of battery power for the onboard electronics.
+This can occur if you frequently make short trips and your vehicle's electronic system uses a lot of battery power for on-board electronics.

-Corrosion buildup on battery terminals and connectors can restrict current flow, reduce battery performance, and potentially cause electrical problems in the vehicle.
+Corrosion buildup on the battery terminals and connectors can impede the flow of electricity, reduce battery performance, and potentially cause electrical problems in the vehicle.
 It is important to regularly inspect and clean the battery terminals to prevent or eliminate corrosion.

 Regular maintenance includes cleaning the terminals with a mixture of baking soda and water or a special battery terminal cleaner.
-It is recommended to wear protective gloves and eye protection during this process.After cleaning, applying an anti-corrosion spray or petroleum jelly to the connectors can help prevent future corrosion.
+It is recommended that you wear protective gloves and eye protection during this process.After cleaning, applying an anti-corrosive spray or petroleum jelly to the connectors can help prevent future corrosion.

 Step 1.
 Prioritize security

-Note: Consider using a battery saver before disconnecting the lithium battery.
+A notice: Before disconnecting the lithium battery, consider using a battery memory saver.
 This device helps preserve stored data and protect your car's electrical system.
-For specific instructions on using a battery saver mode, see your vehicle's owner's manual.
+Refer to your vehicle's owner's manual for specific instructions on using a battery memory saver.

 Step 3.
 Check the battery cables